No charges for off-duty NYPD officer, one of 3 drivers who fatally struck woman crossing Sunrise Highway, attorney general says

 Lynn Walsh, a grandmother of four and a longtime Kohl's department store manager, died a week after she was struck by three vehicles while trying to cross Sunrise Highway on March 10, 2023.

-The investigation by the Office of Attorney General Letitia James was carried out under New York State Executive Law 70-b, which allows the attorney general's Office of Special Investigation to investigate all instances in which a police officer may have caused a death.
+The investigation by the Office of Attorney General Letitia James was carried out under New York State Executive Law 70-b, which allows the attorney general's Office of Special Investigation to look into all instances in which a police officer may have caused a death.

 NYPD Sgt.
 Keith Weber was one of three people whose vehicles struck Walsh, of Massapequa Park.
 Weber stayed on the scene, spoke to Nassau police investigators and registered 0% blood alcohol content at the scene, according to a report by OSI released Monday.